ansilove/AnsiLove.framework/README.md

                                         bits:self.myBits
                                    iceColors:self.myIceColors];

 That's basically it.
 Keep in mind that ALAnsiGenerator needs all it's flags as `NSString` instances.
 You can work internally with numeric types like `NSInteger` or `BOOL` but you need to convert them to strings before you pass these values to ALAnsiGenerator.
-For example, the iceColors flag (I'm going to explain all flags in detail below) can only be 0 or 1, so it's perfect to have that as `BOOL` type in your app.
+For example, the `iceColors` flag (I'm going to explain all flags in detail below) can only be `0` or `1`, so it's perfect to have that as `BOOL` type in your app.
 I did this in `AnsiLoveGUI` as well.
 To pass this value to ALAnsiGenerator you can do it something like this:

 	NSString *iceColors;
 	BOOL	 shouldUseIceColors;